Great Recession: Political instability related to the economic crisis

 In January 2009, the government leaders of Iceland were forced to call elections two years early after the people of Iceland staged mass protests and clashed with the police because of the government's handling of the economy.
 Hundreds of thousands protested in France against President Sarkozy's economic policies.
-Prompted by the financial crisis in Latvia, the opposition and trade unions there organised a rally against the cabinet of premier Ivars Godmanis.
+Prompted by the 2008 Latvian financial crisis, the opposition and trade unions there organised a rally against the cabinet of premier Ivars Godmanis.
 The rally gathered some 10–20 thousand people.
-In the evening the rally turned into a Riot.
+In the evening the rally turned into a riot.
 The crowd moved to the building of the parliament and attempted to force their way into it, but were repelled by the state's police.
 In late February many Greeks took part in a massive general strike because of the economic situation and they shut down schools, airports, and many other services in Greece.
 Police and protesters clashed in Lithuania where people protesting the economic conditions were shot with rubber bullets.
 Communists and others rallied in Moscow to protest the Russian government's economic plans.
 However the impact was mild in Russia, whose economy gained from high oil prices.

 Asian countries saw various degrees of protest.
 Protests have also occurred in China as demands from the west for exports have been dramatically reduced and unemployment has increased.
 Beyond these initial protests, the protest movement has grown and continued in 2011.
 In late 2011, the Occupy Wall Street protest took place in the United States, spawning several offshoots that came to be known as the Occupy movement.

 In 2012 the economic difficulties in Spain increased support for secession movements.
-In Catalonia, support for the secession movement exceeded.
+In Catalonia, support for the secession movement expanded.
 On September 11, a pro-independence march drew a crowd that police estimated at 1.5 million.

 Policy responses

-The financial phase of the crisis led to emergency interventions in many national financial systems.
+The 2008 financial crisis led to emergency interventions in many national financial systems.
 As the crisis developed into genuine recession in many major economies, economic stimulus meant to revive economic growth became the most common policy tool.
 After having implemented rescue plans for the banking system, major developed and emerging countries announced plans to relieve their economies.
 In particular, economic stimulus plans were announced in China, the United States, and the European Union.
-In the final quarter of 2008, the financial crisis saw the G-20 group of major economies assume a new significance as a focus of economic and financial crisis management.
+In the final quarter of 2008, the G-20 group of major economies assumed a new significance as a focus of economic and financial crisis management.

+The crisis accelerated the financialization of states around the world, as governments increased the use of market instruments to achieve public goals through approaches like bond issuance, securitization of state assets, and creating sovereign funds.